Purnima Mankekar

 Her teaching interests include digital and “virtual” anthropology; theories of affect; feminist anthropology and ethnography; postcolonial and women of color feminism; anthropological approaches to sexuality, queer theory, and queer of color critique; and Asian American and South Asian Studies.

-She is the author of Screening Culture, Viewing Politics (Duke; 1999) and Unsettling India: Affect, Temporality, Transnationality (2015; Duke 2015).
+Her previous books are Screening Culture, Viewing Politics (Duke; 1999) and Unsettling India: Affect, Temporality, Transnationality (2015; Duke 2015).
 Her co-edited books include Caste and Outcast (co-edited with Gordon Chang and Akhil Gupta; Stanford University Press; 2002) and Media, Erotics, and Transnational Asia (co-edited with Louisa Schein; Duke; 2013).
 She has been awarded a Mellon Postdoctoral Fellowship at Duke University (1997-98); a Bunting Fellowship at the Radcliffe Institute for Advanced Study, Harvard University (2000-01); a Stanford University Humanities Center fellowship (2005-06); and was a senior research fellow at the Asia Research Institute, National University of Singapore (2013).

 Publications